santiii5/crypto-wallet/README.md

 The app is composed by 5 components sharing props between parent components and child components.
 The styles are done with SCSS, with global accessible variables and some global styles.
-At the beginning I used a grid layout but later I removed it.

 # How could this project be improved?

-As you know this is my first project with Vue 2, and although I achieved the goal of the test I am not fully concerned about the best ways to structure the code for the best performance and scalability.
+This is my first project with Vue 2, and although I've achieved the goal of the test I am not fully concerned about how to structure the code for the best performance, scalability and maintenance.
-There are still some TODOs to solve, but the main functionalities are fully working.
+There are still some TODOs to solve.

 # Time invested

+Estimated:

 - 02:10 - Setup the project
 - 05:45 - Develop the main functionalities
 - 03:50 - Visual styles & layout
 - 03:10 - Refactor, clean
-- 00:55 - Build, readme, upload to server, test
+- 01:05 - Build, readme, upload to server, test

-Total time: **15:50** hours
+Total time: **16:00** hours